kernzerfall/caesar-nvim-config/readme.md

 # Caesar/HeyVL config for lazyvim (neovim)

-A `nvim-lspconfig` and `nvim-treesitter` config for the [Caesar Verifier](https://github.com/moves-rwth/caesar).
+A (work-in-progress) `nvim-lspconfig` and `nvim-treesitter` config for the [Caesar Verifier](https://github.com/moves-rwth/caesar).

-- The LSP functionality was ported from the upstream VSCode extension.
+- The LSP functionality was ported from the upstream [VSCode extension](https://github.com/moves-rwth/caesar/tree/main/vscode-ext).
-- The treesitter grammar can be found at [kernzerfall/tree-sitter-heyvl](https://github.com/kernzerfall/tree-sitter-heyvl).
-This was ported from the upstream LALRPOP parser.
+- The Tree-Sitter grammar can be found at [kernzerfall/tree-sitter-heyvl](https://github.com/kernzerfall/tree-sitter-heyvl).
+This was ported from the upstream [LALRPOP parser](https://github.com/moves-rwth/caesar/blob/main/src/front/parser/grammar.lalrpop).

 ## Installation